kgalvancuesta/portfolio/README.md

 # Portfolio for Kevin Galvan Cuesta
-The full portfolio can be found [here](https://kgalvancuesta.github.io/portfolio/).
+This page is only intended for browsing the different available works.
+The complete portfolio can be found [here](https://kgalvancuesta.github.io/portfolio/).